Pikady/Active-Inference-Tutorial-Scripts-Python/README.md

-# Python-Active-Inference-Tutorial-Scripts
+# Active-Inference-Tutorial-Scripts-Python
-Python-Active-Inference-Tutorial-Scripts is a project that translates MATLAB's active inference tutorial scripts into Python.
+Active-Inference-Tutorial-Scripts-Python is a project that translates MATLAB's active inference tutorial scripts into Python.